 Now the whole story can be told.

-My first task was to figure out the identity of the Senator.
-Also, how the hell a U.S. politician managed to slip into Second Life without creating a storm of media coverage.
-I’ve been hearing rumblings that the media has finally finished with the hype phase of its Second Life coverage, and is now moving into the backlash phase.
-Still, it seems like a real live Senator in Second Life should generate some sort of news coverage.
+My first task was to figure out the identity of the United States Senator.
+Also, how the hell does a US politician slip into Second Life without creating a storm of media coverage?
+I’ve been hearing rumblings that the media has finally finished with the hype phase of its Second Life coverage and is now moving onto the backlash phase.
+Still, it seems like a real live Senator in Second Life should generate some news coverage.

 To my surprise, several sources revealed the Senator to be none other than Mike Gravel.
-While Gravel is an active presidential candidate, he hasn’t held a seat in the U.S. Senate for over 20 years, and it’s highly unlikely that his campaign volunteers have access to any sensitive information that would compromise national security.
+While Gravel is an active presidential candidate, he hasn’t held a seat in the US Senate for over 20 years.
+It’s doubtful that his campaign volunteers have access to any sensitive information that would compromise national security.
 I would hope that everyone writing about the 2008 presidential campaign understands that, in Mr. Gravel’s case, the word Senator is used as an honorific.

-Legoean Ferraris (aka Lego) is a volunteer for Gravel’s presidential campaign — both in real life and in Second Life.
-I’m still not clear on what Lego’s real-life responsibilities are, but in Second Life, he’s not exactly what you’d call a high ranking campaign official.
+Legoean Ferraris (aka Lego) volunteers for Gravel’s presidential campaign — both in real life and in Second Life.
+I’m still unclear on what Lego’s real-life responsibilities are, but in Second Life, he’s not exactly what you’d call a high-ranking campaign official.
 He doesn’t seem to have any duties in the day-to-day operations of the in-world campaign.

 Lego has only been in Second Life a little over a month.
 In that short time, he’s already developed a concept for a consulting business designed to help Congressional candidates build and maintain virtual campaign headquarters.
 In some ways, Lego is like nearly everyone you meet in Second Life.
 He’s convinced that virtual worlds are the future, and he dreams of running a successful virtual business.

-The first step in Lego’s business plan was to buy a plot of land where he could build an office for his new venture.
+The first step in Lego’s business plan was to buy a plot of land to build an office for his new venture.
 Lego purchased a small parcel in a business district named Bastiat.
 Shortly after that, things began to go horribly wrong.

 A Spinning Pink Puff Ball

-Not long after arriving in Bastiat, a store called the Kirby Emporium opened across the street from Lego’s new office.
-For those of you who don’t know, Kirby is possibly the most innocent video game character ever created.
-He was originally developed as a learning tool for novice gamers and was designed to be as inoffensive as possible.
-Kirby’s special power is the ability to inhale his opponents and spit them out as stars.
+Not long after arriving in Bastiat, a Kirby Emporium store opened across the street from Lego’s new office.
+Kirby is possibly the most innocent video game character ever created.
+He was initially developed by Nintendo as a learning tool for novice gamers and was designed to be as inoffensive as possible.
+Kirby’s superpower is the ability to inhale his opponents and spit them out as stars.

 Lego began having problems with the Kirby Emporium when the store erected a giant spinning Kirby sign.
 Somehow Lego felt that Kirby’s goofy presence would damage his business prospects.
-Apparently, Lego isn’t aware of just how bad Bad Neighbors can be in Second Life.
+Lego isn’t aware of just how bad the bad neighbors can be in Second Life.

 Lego’s reaction to the Kirby Emporium seems to be part of an ongoing trend I’ve noticed among politically active residents in-world.
 Despite (or maybe because of) the naturally anarchistic nature of Second Life, political groups in SL are obsessed with being taken seriously.
 I can only imagine that Lego had nightmares about meetings with potential clients who wanted to know why there was an enormous spinning pink puffball across the street from his consulting office.
-Still, any consultant who attempts to portray Second Life as something other than what it really is isn’t doing his clients any favors.
+Still, any consultant who attempts to portray Second Life as a mainstream experience isn’t doing his clients any favors.

 Does Kirby Hate Our Troops?

 After IntLibber rejected Lego’s demands, Lego attempted to unload his virtual land at a substantial discount.
-A week later, the land hadn’t sold, and Lego was seeing spinning Kirbys in his sleep.
+A week later, the land hadn’t sold, and Lego saw spinning Kirbys in his sleep.

 Then Lego got the bright idea to use his land to build a weird monument protesting Kirby.
-He constructed a huge house-like building made of signs depicting Kirby as a little pink nazi, raising an arm in salute to Adolph Hitler.
-The pictures I’ve seen are a bit fuzzy, but Kirby looks to have a little red swastika on his chest.
+He constructed a house-like building with signs depicting Kirby as a little pink nazi, raising an arm saluting to Adolph Hitler.
+The pictures I’ve seen are a bit fuzzy, but Kirby appears to have a little red swastika on his chest.
 Over Kirby’s head, the signs read, “Kirby Hates our Troops.”

 Some have suggested that Lego’s protest was merely absurd and was an attempt to make light of the ridiculous situation he found himself in.
 Maybe so, but I find it unfathomable how anyone involved in real-world politics could ever think that portraying a beloved video game character as a nazi is a good idea.

-Lego briefly tried to coverup his involvement in the protest, claiming that a house guest had accessed his computer and built the signs using his account.
-As excuses go, it was just one step removed from “the dog ate my homework.”
+Lego briefly tried to cover up his involvement in the protest, claiming that a house guest had accessed his computer and created the signs using his account.
+As excuses go, it was one step removed from “the dog ate my homework.”

-When I talked with IntLibber this past week, he was still playing the race card.
+When I talked with IntLibber this past week, he did not back down from playing the race card.
 During our interview, he told me, “I have to say that while some people in RL may think this is an oddball comedic story, replace “Kirby” with “African American,” and the story becomes far more clear.”

 I’m not sure what to make of IntLibber’s comments.
-It’s uncommon to hear a self-described Libertarian, and former Reagan Youth, speak so passionately about the plight of an oppressed group.
+It’s uncommon to hear a self-described Libertarian and former Reagan Youth speak so passionately about the plight of an oppressed group.
 If I were the skeptical sort, I might think he was exploiting the situation for maximum media exposure.
 Also, he used the protest as an opportunity to repossess the land without paying a cent.

 So, What Race Is Kirby?

-If Lego’s hatred of Kirby was racially motivated, we might better understand his hatred if we knew what race Kirby is.
-Unfortunately, according to Wikipedia, Kirby doesn’t have a race:
+If Lego’s hatred of Kirby was racially motivated, we might better understand his crime if we knew Kirby’s race.
+But unfortunately, according to Wikipedia, Kirby has no race: